 Survivors of child sexual abuse often act out their pain in ways that may be destructive and harmful to both themselves and others, and when Samantha was removed from Grandma Nelly’s home, it seemed as if no one could see the good in her.

-Thankfully, Stark County’s dedicated 30 Days to Family® Ohio caseworker, Jamie, was determined that Samantha’s stay in foster care would be a short one.
-On day one of her assignment, Jamie met with Dad who quickly revealed that he had an estranged older daughter, Connie, who was Samantha’s half-sister.
+Thankfully, the county’s dedicated 30 Days to Family® Ohio caseworker, Michael, was determined that Samantha’s stay in foster care would be a short one.
+On day one of his assignment, Michael met with Dad, who quickly revealed that he had an estranged older daughter, Connie, who was Samantha’s half-sister.
 The family had only learned of Connie’s existence two years ago, and the relationship was distant and strained.
 Dad couldn’t provide a working phone number or any contact information.